 All tax assessments require the payment of additional taxes by the deadline for the appeal before the Tax Court.
-The deadline is 60 days from the serving date and it is postponed by law by 90 days if the taxpayer lodges an administrative settlement request.
-If a settlement is not reached and the taxpayer lodges an appeal, it is mandatory to execute a downpayment corresponding to one third of the assessed taxes, plus the related interest for late payment of taxes (but not the penalties).
+The deadline is 60 days from the serving date and is postponed by law by 90 days if the taxpayer lodges an administrative settlement request.
+If a settlement is not reached and the taxpayer lodges an appeal, it is mandatory to execute a down payment corresponding to one-third of the assessed taxes, plus the related interest for late payment of taxes (but not the penalties).

-There are some exceptions: some registration tax assessments require the downpayment of the whole amount, while the abuse of tax law claims does not require any payment pending a first-degree judgment.
-The taxpayer can ask the Tax Administration and the Tax Court to suspend the downpayment.
-The above-mentioned suspension is almost never granted, unless extraordinary circumstances are met.
+There are some exceptions: some registration tax assessments require the down payment of the whole amount, while the abuse of tax law claims does not require any payment pending a first-degree judgment.
+The taxpayer can ask the Tax Administration and the Tax Court to suspend the down payment.
+The above-mentioned suspension is almost never granted by the Tax Administration, unless extraordinary circumstances exist.
 The Tax Courts can suspend the payment if:

 Under certain circumstances and subject to certain thresholds, both the infringement of tax payment obligations and violations related to income and VAT reporting may trigger a criminal proceeding.